9 576 571

 Planting is made up exclusively of native species, thus helping to restore soil, recreate thriving biodiversity and protect fauna's natural habitats.

-Caudalie is joining forces with CORAL GUARDIAN through a program that restores and protects coral reefs.
+Caudalie is joining forces with CORAL GUARDIAN through a programme that restores and protects coral reefs.
 In 2019, more than 3,000 corals will be transplanted, restored and protected in Indonesia (Hatamin site) thanks to this partnership.

-Caudalie is supporting REEF WORLD and helping to implement a certification program named Green Fins, aimed at stakeholders in the diving and snorkelling industry.
+Caudalie is supporting REEF WORLD and helping to implement a certification programme named Green Fins, aimed at stakeholders in the diving and snorkelling industry.
 This code of conduct developed by UN Environment, promotes best practices among stakeholders who may damage the marine ecosystem.
-This program has led to a quantifiable reduction in the threats and damage to coral reefs in the face of a growing threat level due to climate change and pollution from the land.
+This programme has led to a quantifiable reduction in the threats and damage to coral reefs in the face of a growing threat level due to climate change and pollution from the land.
 It has been successfully implemented in Antigua and Barbuda through diving practice that respects the environment.

-Reconciling environmental protection with the socio-economic development of local communities.
+Reconciling environmental protection with the socio-economic development of local communities

-Agroforestry in coffee and cocoa farming and recovery of damaged spaces in the Peruvian Amazon.
+Agroforestry in coffee and cocoa farming and recovery of damaged spaces in the Peruvian Amazon

 Since it was founded, Caudalie has taken a stance against animal testing, and in accordance with European regulations, it does not test its products on animals.
 Caudalie uses alternative methods to test its ingredients and finished products, and it does not use ingredients of animal origin.
 Since 2014, Caudalie has also been supporting the Institute for In Vitro Sciences (IIVS) which develops and optimizes in vitro tests as an alternative to animal testing.
 As the international leader in the field of scientific research on in vitro testing techniques, IIVS also carries out awareness and education programs to foster the use and acceptation of these alternative methods throughout the world.